Patsy Kelly: The early 1930s

-Kelly made her screen debut in a Vitaphone short subject filmed there in Brooklyn, The Grand Dame (1931), where she plays a rich gangster's rich moll.
+Kelly made her screen debut in a Vitaphone short subject filmed there in Brooklyn, The Grand Dame (1931), where she plays a rich gangster's moll.
 In 1933, reputedly after seeing her in Flying Colors, producer Hal Roach hired Kelly to team up with Thelma Todd in a series of short-subject comedies, and to replace her then-current co-star ZaSu Pitts after a contract dispute, beginning with Beauty and the Bus (1933).
 Pitts had demanded a salary hike of $8000 per script, so Roach terminated her services.
 Before making the move to Hollywood, Kelly intimated that "I'll be a flop in movies.
 Besides, I don't like 'em, and I never did believe there was a place called Hollywood.
 Somebody made it up!"
 She once confided to Motion Picture that, "I tried it for a few days and thought it was the silliest fool business in the world.
 I had to get up about five in the morning and get a lantern to light my way to the studio.
 I'd get there and there'd be no audience, no applause.
 It was like talking to myself.
 Someone was always hollering, 'Quiet!' or 'Hush!'
 My voice was always too loud or not loud enough.
 You had to knock yourself out with a powder puff in this business.
 Make up every minute.
 I was always hanging out a window, off the edge of a cliff, or from the side of a car going ninety miles an hour.
 Or I was being knocked on the bean with a pot or a pan.
 First day I was yelling, 'Say, where are those doubles I've heard about?'
 After a few days of it, I packed my duds and took a train back east."

 Kelly, therefore, was quite reluctant to make the transition to films at first, but Thelma Todd encouraged her to remain in Hollywood, and so she did.
 Todd even drove to Pasadena to stop Kelly from returning on the train bound for New York.
 She also helped Kelly with her finances and tax trouble during the first few stages of her move out west.
 Already in debt, Todd suggested to her not to file for bankruptcy; that it would damage her credit rating.
 “Those were the happiest days I had in pictures,” Patsy said in 1937, “I have made more money since, but the fun Thelma and I had making those silly two-reel comedies is something that comes only once in a lifetime.
 Thelma was better than any tonic and taught me a lot about comedy.”